 A typical Romanian dessert is papanași - fried dough balls stuffed with cheese and topped with sour cream and fruit jam.
 Thin pancakes are another popular option stuffed with all sorts of fruity combinations and home-made jams.

 But the king of all Romanian desserts is cozonac - sweet flavoured bread with stuffing (nuts, poppy, cocoa, turkish delight or a combination thereof).
 Usually served for Easter and Christmas, this dessert is easy to find nowadays in pastry shops and grocery stores, but it's taste will be unimpressive.
 That's because the secret of it lies in the hand-made dough Romanian women make even if it takes them 3-4 hours to prepare.
 The process is complex but the result is worth it.
 If you travel into rural areas such as Maramures, Bucovina or Transylvania region, especially around Easter or Christmas you might be lucky to try them!

 6. Romanian national drinks: beers, wines and țuica

-To brave your way through a typical Romanian meal requires ambition and a wolf's apetite.
+To brave your way through a typical Romanian meal requires ambition and a wolf's appetite.
 But to drink alongside Romanians you need to prepare for a full cultural conversion - and several pills the next morning, or a ciorba.
 As mentioned before, Romanians love to eat and drink.

 With so many grilled or fried meats, beer is naturally on the table.
 Romanian beers you must try are Silva, Ciuc or Ursus.
-Timisoreana is the oldest recored beer recipe since the 1700s and you can visit its original factory in Timisoara.
+Timisoreana is the oldest recorded beer recipe since the 1700s and you can visit its original factory in Timisoara.
 Romanian craft beers have been on the rise recently with the young and hip crowds looking for something else: Nenea Iancu, Zaganu, Hophead, Ground Zero or Gambrinus.